marcosgomesneto/medusa-payment-mercadopago/README.md

 yarn dev
 ```

 2\.
-Enable Mercadopago Credit Card or/and Pi in a region in the admin panel.
+Enable Mercadopago Credit Card or/and Pix in a region in the admin panel.
 You can refer to [this User Guide](https://docs.medusajs.com/user-guide/regions/providers) to learn how to do that.
 Alternatively, you can use the [Admin APIs](https://docs.medusajs.com/api/admin#tag/Region/operation/PostRegionsRegion).

 3\.
 Place an order using a storefront or the [Store APIs](https://docs.medusajs.com/api/store).
 You should be able to use Mercadopago as a payment method.